YannisLamp/network-management/README.md

 ### How to use it:

-Select the netwok properties or just press default values.
+Select the network properties or just press default values.
 This demo shows how to create a network on the app:
 ![alt text](https://github.com/YannisLamp/network-management/blob/master/create_network.gif "Create Network")